jokyv/FinalProject/README.md

 - 1day timeframe
 - 1hour timeframe (to be continued)

-Time Serires - Regression problem
-The input shape will be 1 time step
+Time Serires - Regression problem.
+The input shape will be 1 time step.

 1. DATA + ARIMA.ipynb
 - Present Date and demonstrate ARIMA model